jeremy0x/dexscreener-clone/README.md

 # DexScreener Clone

 A comprehensive cryptocurrency terminal application built with React, featuring real-time token data, price charts, transaction history, and portfolio tracking.
-This project demonstrates how to build a modern crypto dashboard using Moralis APIs.
+This project demonstrates how to build a modern crypto dashboard similar to Dexscreener using Moralis APIs.

 ## Features